ahnjs124/5G-I2NSF/README.md

 Ubuntu 20.04 LTS (※ Change **Kernel Version** to **5.4.x** (for UPF))

-### Kernal version change
+### Kernel version change
-if the kernal version is uppper than 5.4.x, change to kernal version to 5.4.x
+If the kernel version is uppper than 5.4.x, change to kernal version to 5.4.x
 ```sh
 uname -r
 sudo apt update